7DaysToMod/7daystomod.github.io/mods/PaydayLib/index.md

 __paydaylib rate &lt;amount&gt;__ - Sets the amount of points a player receives each real-world Minute.

-__paydaylib startrate &lt;starting_balance&gt;__ - Sets the amount of points a player recieves the first time they join the server.
+__paydaylib startrate &lt;starting_balance&gt;__ - Sets the amount of points a player receives the first time they join the server.

 __pdlsetprice &lt;ProductName&gt; ;&lt;amount&gt;__ - Sets the price for a product